-It all started when i've saw the instructables "Binary Game" by Keebie81
+It all started when I've seen the instructable "Binary Game" by Keebie81

-But I've thinked that a stand alone version instead an Arduino board, would have been better in order to get free the prototipation's board for other projects.
+But I've thought that a stand alone version instead of an Arduino board, would have been better in order to get free the prototipation's board for other projects.

 So let's begin!